 Article VII (Fiscal Year)

 Section 1.
-The fiscal year of the association shall begin on the first day of June of each year.
+The fiscal year of the association shall begin on the first day of January of each year.

+Article VIII (Financials)

+All expenses over one hundred dollars ($100.00) will require co-signature from the Treasurer and President or Treasurer and President designated co-signer.
+Debit card transactions may be pre-approved in writing or initialed on receipt or bank statement to align authorization.

 Article VIII